 “Dear God, if I am not going to get any better, just let me die.”
 After her decade-long struggle battling trauma, working with a variety of therapists, and trying countless medications, 43-year-old Theresa recalls uttering these words aloud.
 Theresa began experiencing difficulty sleeping, which was addressed with different sleeping medications.

-When Theresa came to Amen Clinics for an evaluation after seeing one of Dr. Amen’s PBS specials, she was suffering from depression, anxiety, and suicidal ideation.
+When Theresa came to Amen Clinics for an evaluation, she was suffering from depression, anxiety, and suicidal ideation.

 Theresa’s Downward Spiral

 A few years later, her older daughter was diagnosed with anorexia and a few years after that, her father’s health began failing.
 Theresa became his primary caretaker until his death two years ago.
 Additionally, she was experiencing financial stress due to the mounting medical bills and she had gained a substantial amount of weight due to “stress eating” and feeling too fatigued to exercise.
 She felt that these issues had caused her to become forgetful.

 During this time, her insomnia, depression, and anxiety significantly increased.
 Again, she was given a variety of different medications to try to alleviate her symptoms, some of which seemed to work for a little while before losing their effectiveness.
 She was also in and out of therapy but didn’t seem to be getting any better.

 Prior to coming to Amen Clinics, Theresa feared that no one would be able to figure out what was wrong with her.